wangsd01/dl_appointment/Readme.md

 # New Jersey Driver License Appointment Tool

 # Purpose
 This tool is to help people living in NJ to get a last minute appointment in pandemic.
 People could only make an appointment months later since the volume limitation at DMV.
-But some people have to get an license ASAP, however, some people cancel appointments at last minutes and even no show.
+But some people have to get a license ASAP, however, some people cancel appointments at last minutes and even no show.
 Both of them have their own reasons.
-Our purpose is to help people get these wasted appointments.
+The purpose is to help people get these wasted appointments.

 # How to use it
 ## install packages